cdl-geneseo/geneseo-dictionary/B/Babe.md

 # Babe

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Babe

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 NN: Attractive male or female; &quot;He's so hot--what a babe.&quot; F94 NN-No change